igor-nm/gobarber/README.md

 # Gobarber - API
 Gobaber-api is a RocketSeat’s back-end project that I need to do a full api, with database communication and many routes with treat.
-Alsso using middlewares, docker, postgres, debug on vscode and other things.
+Also using middlewares, docker, postgres, debug on vscode and other things.
 It is being used as a study project to improve my skils.

 <!-- ### Features: